haveno-dex/.github/CODE_OF_CONDUCT.md

 **Community Impact**: A violation through a single incident or series of actions.

 **Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban

 **Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

 **Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban